 Denali National Park

-Never had I ever seen one, but today, I did, my favorite animal.
+Never have I ever seen one, but today, I did.

 “I don’t know, just tell me!”
 I demanded.

 “The place is called Denali National Park.
 Since its only 7 o-clock n the morning we’ll be there by 8.” my mom explained.

 “What!
 One more hour?
 You’re joking right?”
 I exclaimed

 “ I am not joking.”
 My mom replied calmly.